MolecularCartography/Optimus/README.md

 *Possible Python compatibility issues:* If you have several Python installations in your system, please make sure that KNIME detected the correct one.
 To do this, go to `File => Preferences`, then type "python" in the filter box.
 You should see two items at the left-hand side of the dialog: `KNIME > Python`.
 Click at `Python` and check that there're no error messages appear.
 If there're any, press `Browse...` and navigate to the python executable that was called when installing modules at the 3rd step.
 If you followed the instructions above precisely, you can get a path to the needed python executable by executing `which python` in Linux/OS X terminal or `where python` in Windows command prompt.

+### Installing and updating workflow

 1. Download [a file with the workflow](./OptimusFD_v_0.1.zip) from this repository.
 2. In the KNIME window, go to `File => Import KNIME Workflow...`. `Workflow Import Selection` dialog should open after this.
 3. Check `Select archive file`, press `Browse...` and select the file downloaded on the 1st step.
 4. Press `Finish`.

 Now you should see the `OptimusFD_v_0.1` item in the list at the left-hand side of the KNIME window.
 If you double click it, the workflow will open in the Workflow Editor where you can change its settings and specify input/output files.

+For now, new versions of the workflow are uploaded to this repository replacing the previous one.
+In order to update the workflow on your local computer to a newer version, repeat the steps above.

 ## Input